 Called kanoom-pang-naneuy, these delectable toasted slices of bread are spread with butter icing and sprinkled with black sesame seeds.
 According to Appon’s Thai Food Recipes, they are a popular street food in Thailand.
 Sadly, I never noticed them when I was in Thailand — I was too focused on the noodles, the fish, the rice… But that’s okay because these wonderful sweet toasts are easy enough to make at home.

-Recipe: Thai sweet toast with black sesame seeds
+You bake the bread and voila!
+Thai sweet toast with black sesame seeds.

-- about 80 g. of butter, softened to room temperature
+- 80 grams butter softened to room temperature

 - a generous pinch of salt

-- 6 to 8 slices of bread (you may cut off the crusts)
+- 6 to 8 slices bread (you may cut off the crusts)

-- These sweet toasts are best served with coffee or tea.
+Serve the sweet Thai toasts with coffee or tea.